Curriculum Units and Resources

 At least 3 teammates must touch the ball prior to a shot being fired at the goal.

 Anyone who scores 2 goals in a single game may not shoot any additional goals for that game.
 Share the ball.

 Avoid physical contact.
-Pushing, elbowing, slide tackling (etc.) will result in a penalty.
+Pushing, elbowing, slide tackling (etc.) will result in a penalty or if repeated, ejection.

 Penalties result in change of possession or an unguarded pass.
 No penalty goal kicks will take place.

 Follow the action.
-Although it’s a good idea to have positions, students who are far away from the ball or merely standing around will lose playing privileges and given an alternative cardiovascular activity.
+Although it's a good idea to have positions, students who are far away from the ball or just standing around will lose playing privileges, points, and/or given an alternative activity.